 If those employees share an article that contained lots of helpful information for accountants, suddenly the right content is reaching the right people.

 The fact that their connections are more likely to interact with the post and share it with their contacts will help grow organic reach.
 All marketing has to do is make sure employees are willing and easily able to share content.

 Sales should also be running to share content, 73% of salespeople who use social media in their strategy outperform their colleagues.

-Internal brand ambassadors have huge potential but getting everyone’s buy-in can be a challenge.
+Internal brand ambassadors have huge potential but getting everyone motivated to share.
 Marketing can help support the roll-out of an employee advocacy marketing program with some best practices.